microsoft/aed-rust-learn-content/create-a-command-line-program/includes/7-list-task-function.md

 pub fn list_tasks(journal_path: PathBuf) -> Result<()> {
     // Open the file
     let file = OpenOptions::new().read(true).open(journal_path)?;
-    // 2. parse the file and collect our tasks let tasks = collect_tasks(&file)?;
+    // Parse the file and collect our tasks let tasks = collect_tasks(&file)?;

-    // 3. enumerate and display tasks, if any if tasks.is_empty() {
+    // Enumerate and display tasks, if any if tasks.is_empty() {
         println!("Task list is empty!");
     } else {